-In CircleCI, developers can freely combine arbitrary images like building blocks to create CI container environments.
-For example, CircleCI supports Docker natively.
-You can build, push and deploy the application as a Docker image.
-CircleCI builds the Docker image using Docker in a Docker container.
+In CircleCI, developers can freely combine images like building blocks to create containerized continuous integration (CI) environments.
+CircleCI supports Docker natively, allowing you to build, test, and deploy your application as a Docker image.

-In this post, I will describe how to build a Docker image in CircleCI and push the image to Docker Hub, Docker’s official cloud-based registry for Docker images.
+In this post, you will learn how to build a Docker image in CircleCI and push the image to Docker Hub, Docker’s official cloud-based registry for Docker images.

 Prerequisites